 - Sweet almond oil

 - Bitter almond oil

 Sweet almond oil is safe to use in cooking, on hair and skin.
-But, bitter almond oil, derived from bitter almonds, is toxic in small amounts because it contains cyanide.
+But, bitter almond oil, extracted from bitter almonds, is toxic in small amounts because it contains cyanide.

 So, let’s break it down…

 Benefits Of Almond Oil For Skin